saleelm/lv-interview/README.md

  * 4- Findout uptime of ASG running instances and get the longest running instance.

 #### Testcase:- B
- * Find the Scheduled actions of as which is going to run next and calcalate elapsed in hh:mm:ss from current time.
+ * Find the Scheduled actions of given ASG which is going to run next and calcalate elapsed in hh:mm:ss from current time.
- * Calculate total number instances lunched and terminated on current day.
+ * Calculate total number instances lunched and terminated on current day for the given ASG.

 ## Expectation from your project: